 OVERVIEW OF LATCHES AND ACQUIESCENCE

-The equitable defences of laches and acquiescence shield parties from claims that it would be unfair to allow the plaintiff to continue their claim due to a protracted delay in doing so, the plaintiff’s actions, the defendant’s reliance, or a combination of any one or more of these factors.
+The equitable defenses of laches and acquiescence shield parties from claims that it would be unfair to allow the plaintiff to continue their claim due to a protracted delay in doing so, the plaintiff’s actions, the defendant’s reliance, or a combination of any one or more of these factors.

 The concept of laches and consent is solely a product of equality.
 The theory, which is applicable when equitable remedy is requested but no legislative limitation time is applicable, is substantially similar to statutory limitation periods.